zubinchopra/portaldocs/portal-sdk/templates/top-extensions-debugging.md

 **NOTE**:  Unlike [#debugging-extensions-that-use-knockout](#debugging-extensions-that-use-knockout) and [#debugging-the-data-stack](#debugging-the-data-stack), this is very Portal specific.
 You may want to review Azure Portal architecture, as specified in   [top-extensions-architecture.md](top-extensions-architecture.md), previous to continuing with `iframe` testing.

+**NOTE**:  Unlike [#debugging-extensions-that-use-knockout](#debugging-extensions-that-use-knockout) and [#debugging-the-data-stack](#debugging-the-data-stack), this is very Portal specific.
+You may want to review Azure Portal architecture, as specified in [top-extensions-architecture.md](top-extensions-architecture.md), previous to continuing with iframe testing.

 1. To debug an extension that sends information across multiple `iframes`, the Portal should be loaded with diagnostics turned on, by setting the  flag `?trace=diagnostics`.
 Without this flag, callstacks are not captured across `iframes` for performance reasons.
 If this debugging is occurring in a  non-development environment, then client optimizations should be turned off by setting `clientOptimizations=false`.
-Otherwise, the test session will be debugging minified code.
+Otherwise, the test session will be debugging bundled & minified code.

 1. Next, the test session should break at a point where an observable is changing, as in the following code.